AnyLog-co/documentation/deployments/Support/data_from_edgex.md

 ### Publishing Data into AnyLog via POST

 Publishing data into AnyLog via REST _POST_ allows the data to be transformed locally within AnyLog.
-After the data is transformed, it is stored on the AnyLog operator node(s).
+After the data is transformed, it is stored on the AnyLog node.

 In the case of POST, the database and table can be determined from the headers or retrieved from the data received.